 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

-Trains from Las Vegas to San Francisco are the most crowded on Thursday.
+Trains from Las Vegas to San Francisco are the most crowded on Wednesday.
 Tickets also tend to be more expensive then.
 If you are looking for a great deal on your train tickets or just want extra room to stretch out, consider traveling on Sunday instead, as it tends to be the least crowded day of the week.

-Trains leave the station in Las Vegas twice a day, so there are a couple of options depending on your preferred travel time.
-However, there are no direct trains.
+Typically there is only one scheduled train per day.
+However, it is not a direct train.
 This means that you will need to disembark from your original train and board a connecting train at some point during your journey.
-You will need to remember to bring your carry-on luggage with you when you change trains.
+You will need to remember to bring your carry-on luggage with you when you transfer trains.
 Depending on the carrier's policy, you may also be responsible for transferring your own checked baggage.